mrchaosbude/TwitchDropsMiner-/README.md

 logging, `--log` to enable file logging, etc.), but any tray-related settings are ignored because there is no graphical shell.
 Use `--quiet` if you only want warnings and errors in the console.
 The command also honours `--version` to print the current release number and exit.
+Optional `--telegram-token` and `--telegram-chat-id` flags can be provided to forward mined drop notifications to a Telegram bot; add `--telegram-thread-id` for Telegram forum topics.

 ### Pictures: